 No. Even if you are certified, you must still market your business, offer competitive prices, and offer goods and services that GRTC solicits.
 Since GRTC is a small public transit agency, the amount and frequency of opportunities will be significantly smaller than the larger public agencies in the area and the competition will be greater.

 You must apply for and then go through a certification process.
 GRTC uses the certification service provided by the Department of Small Business and Supplier Diversity (SBSD) located in Richmond, Virginia.
-The certification service is free and an application can be obtained from their office at 101 N. 14th Street, 11th Floor Richmond, VA 23219.
-An application can also be obtained by contacting GRTC's Supplier Diversity Liaison at (804) 358-3871.
+The certification service is free and an application can be obtained from that office at 1111 East Main Street, Suite 300, Richmond, VA, 23219, or (804) 786-5560.
+An application can also be obtained by contacting GRTC's DBE Liaison Officer at (804) 358-3871.

 DBE Directory - The DBE Directory identifies the certified DBE firms for the purpose of providing a reference source to assist bidders in meeting any DBE participation requirements.